 Or at least, they should be.
-Research from a recent Pew study shows that women are the primary or sole breadwinners in four out of 10 households--a statistic that’s gotten certain people shamefully riled up.
-Compared to where women were 30-40 years ago, it’s a staggering number, to be sure.
+Research from a recent Pew study shows that women are the primary or sole breadwinners in four out of 10 households—a statistic that’s gotten certain people shamefully riled up.
+Compared to where women were 30 to 40 years ago, it’s a staggering number, to be sure.
 The research begs the question: If women are the decision-makers in so many families today, why are we still not selling to them?

 Think about it: When was the last time you heard a woman as the voiceover on a commercial for a car?
 Or a bank?
 Or a fast food company?
 Sure, there are exceptions.
 You might remember Stockard Channing as the voice of AIG for years, and Pizza Hut commercials used Queen Latifah’s voice for a time, but examples like these are few and far between.

 Actress, director, and writer Lake Bell is tackling this exact issue head on with the release of her new movie "In a World" this summer.
 In a World, (a familiar phrase in the voiceover world) follows an underachieving vocal coach motivated by her father, the king of movie-trailer voiceovers, to pursue her aspirations of becoming a voiceover star.
 Facing sexism within the profession, Carol (Lake Bell), tackles the question of whether consumers crave female sound and sets out to change the industry and the voice of a generation.
 It will be interesting to see if the film serves as a manifestation of our society’s larger gender inequality, symbolizing the need for change not only in advertising and the voiceover industries, but in business across the board.